kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 If you are not familiar with pipelines have a look into the following article ["Kubeflow Components and Pipelines"](https://towardsdatascience.com/kubeflow-components-and-pipelines-33a1aa3cc338).

 ## Open the Kubeflow Notebook
 The pipeline can be created using our Jupyter notebook.
-For that, we have to create a Notebook in Kubeflow.
+For that, you have to create a Notebook in Kubeflow.

 Open the Jupyter notebook interface and create a new Terminal by clicking on menu, New -> Terminal.
 In the Terminal, clone this git repo by executing: